 Rémy Beauregard died on January 8, 2010, at age 66, from a heart attack.
-His death came after months of conflict with Tory-appointed Board members who were ideologically opposed to R&D's grants, accused Beauregard of improper management, and of associating with "terrorist" organizations.
-Subsequent investigations exonerated Beauregard and were critical of the new Board's management.
-The Minister responsible for the Board appointments, Lawrence Cannon, lost his seat in the 2011 elections.
+His death came after months of conflict at Rights & Democracy with Tory-appointed board members who were ideologically opposed to the organization's grants, and accused Beauregard of improper management and of associating with "terrorist" organizations.
+Subsequent investigations exonerated Beauregard and were critical of the board's new management.
+The Minister responsible for the board appointments, Lawrence Cannon, lost his seat in the 2011 elections.

-Rémy Beauregard was a respected non-partisan public servant who had also worked in human rights with African human rights and children’s organizations.
+Rémy Beauregard served as president of Rights & Democracy (R&D) from 2009 to his death in 2010.
+He was a respected non-partisan public servant who had also worked in human rights with African human rights and children’s organizations.
 He had previously been Executive Director of the Ontario Human Rights Commission.

 An organization thrown into crisis

-In early 2008, the Harper government appointed new Board members, including a new Board Chair, Aurel Braun, who wanted a hands-on operational role in decision-making.
+In early 2008, the Harper government appointed new board members at R&D, including a new Board Chair, Aurel Braun, who wanted a hands-on operational role in decision-making.
 Conflicts ensued: the new members challenged Beauregard’s 2009 approval of three $10,000 grants to the organisations B’Tselem, Al Haq and Al Mezan, which all work in the Occupied Palestinian Territories.
 All three were well-known and respected human rights NGOs.
 In 2009 B’Tselem and Al Haq were co-winners of the Geuzenpenning, a Dutch award given to persons or organisations which have fought for democracy and against dictatorship, racism and discrimination.

 According to a subsequent audit by accounting firm Deloitte, the grants were consistent with R&D’s operating policies and had been previously vetted by the Ministry of Foreign Affairs.
 Documents obtained by the National Post show that federal officials knew of the internal governace crisis as early as 2009 and had tried to set up a special training session on board governance to support the new members in better understanding their roles.